-President-Elect: Nate Rockers, PharmD
+Immediate Past-President: Nate Rockers, PharmD

 Nate Rockers received his Pharm D. degree from the University of Kansas in 2002.
 Since graduation he has practiced in Miami County Kansas.
 In 2009 Nate purchased an independent pharmacy in Paola.
 He expanded in 2012 with another store in Miami County, and in 2016 opened a third location in Linn County.
 Nate currently sits on various community, national and professional boards and committees.
 Nate enjoys spending time with his family and friends at the lake, on his farm managing his cattle operation, as well as golfing.

 Voting Board Members

 Heath was born and raised in Topeka, Kansas and attended Topeka West High School.
 Following high school, Heath graduated and received his bachelor’s degree in pharmacy from the University of Kansas in 1990.
 Heath followed his father’s (Hoyt Kerr) footsteps into pharmacy and credits his dad as the reason he entered the profession.
 He has worked in chain retail pharmacy for most of his career before entering a clinical role as PIC at Genoa Healthcare Pharmacy in Wichita, Kansas.
 Heath is married to Tracy, and they have two adult children, Haleigh and Hunter.